 To function competently in our democratic and pluralistic society, students need to develop the ability to research information, evaluate options and participate in collaborative decision-making by evaluating a range of consumer, financial, business, legal and employment strategies.
 In examining these they also develop attitudes and values that promote ethical behaviour and social responsibility and a commitment to contribute to a more just and equitable society.

-Students will study the following Core topics over Years 9:
+Students will study the following core topics in Year 10